CDCgov/MIRA-NF/README.md

 Now, you can run the pipeline using two methods: locally or within a high computing cluster.
 In both cases you will need to launch the workflow from the mira-cli folder.

 Inputs for the pipeline include:

--profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
+- profile - singularity,local,hpc \ the singularity profile must always be selected, use local for running on local computer and hpc for running on an hpc.
 - input - <RUN_PATH>/samplesheet.csv with the format described above.
+- outdir - The file path to where you would like the output directory to write the files
-- outdir - The <RUN_PATH> where the samplesheet is located.
+- r - The <RUN_PATH> where the samplesheet is located.
 Your fastq_folder and samplesheet.csv should be in here
 - e - exeperminet type, options: Flu-ONT, SC2-Spike-Only-ONT, Flu-Illumina, SC2-Whole-Genome-ONT, SC2-Whole-Genome-Illumina
 - p - primer schema if using experement type SC2-Whole-Genome-Illumina. options: articv3, articv4, articv4.1, articv5.3.2, qiagen, swift, swift_211206
 - process_q - (required for hpc profile)  provide the name of the processing queue that will submit to the queue